yanhan/zsh-git-prompt-docker/README.md

 # About

-Builds a Docker image whose default shell is zsh-git-prompt.
+Builds a Docker image whose default shell is zsh.
+In addition, oh-my-zsh and zsh-git-prompt are installed.

 This is for readers of my blog post titled [Haskell deep dive: zsh-git-prompt](http://blog.pangyanhan.com/posts/haskell-deep-dive-zsh-git-prompt.html) to try out zsh and zsh-git-prompt if they do not have them installed.